FreeCAD/FreeCAD-documentation/wiki/Fr_Widget_Basics.md

 #### Part 5

-Widgets Label   * Labels are necessary for the widget toolkit.
+Widgets Label: Labels are necessary for the widget toolkit.
 For example the label for line widget can be used to show the length of the side the line is drawn for.
 It has also the call back mechanism so you can interact with the text shown on the screen.

 For our widget (Fr_Line_Widget) the label is drawn near to the beginning of the line i.e. near to the first Vertex.
 At the moment there is no alignment mechanism but that is in the todo list.
 This part will be updated later when that is implemented.